+Celtic languages are an integral part of British and world history.
 They were once widely spoken across the UK and other parts of the world.
 However, in recent times, they’re not too popular at all.
-Here, we take a look at some of the reasons this may be, revealing all of the most up-to-date facts and figures on the topic of Celtic Languages in 2021.
+Here, we take a look at some of the reasons this may be, revealing all of the most up-to-date facts and figures on the topic of Celtic Languages in 2022.

 Celtic Languages: In A Nutshell